 One researcher noted that over the course of her lifetime, a woman has approximately 400-500 menstrual cycles.
 If she is consistently having adverse symptoms a half to full week each month, it is estimated she will spend the equivalent of four to ten years of her life experiencing PMS/PMDD.
 Do we have a definitive understanding of the exact physiologic cause of PMS/PMDD?
 No. But that does not mean we don’t have reason for hope…….and help to offer.

-Barbara Evans, WHNP-BC is a board certified women’s health care nurse practitioner at Windham Family Practice, a department of Brattleboro Memorial Hospital.
+Author Barbara Evans, WHNP-BC, is a board certified women’s health care nurse practitioner.